One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 The iconic obelisk in the center of the Plaça del Cardenal Reig – just around the corner from my cozy hotel.

 If you don’t come to the island exclusively for the beaches and want to explore some of the places I’m introducing as well as experience some local vibes, an accommodation right in the heart of Mallorca’s capital Palma is very suitable.
 Again, I must add that I’m not driving.
-Therefore, it was extremely convenient to stay just a ten minutes walk from the main bus station Estació Intermodal.
+Therefore, it was extremely convenient to stay just a ten-minute walk from the main bus station Estació Intermodal.
 Also, I loved staying at the Hotel Abelay* since it’s located in an absolutely non-touristy neighborhood which made me feel….at home.

 Nevertheless, on this map, you can choose convenient lodging according to the price and the location in Palma*….